Indonesia: Bali booms, Jakarta stable

-During the latest quarter, residential property prices rose by a meagre 0.5% (0.3% inflation-adjusted).
+During the latest quarter, residential property prices rose by a meagre 0.5% (unchanged when adjusted for inflation).

 Residential property has been attractive to rich Indonesians and others partly as a protection against inflation.